ebassi/word-clock-extension/README.md

-# Word clock extension for GNOME Shell
+# An amazing Word clock extension for GNOME Shell

 A *very* simple extension that turns the numeric clock of GNOME Shell into a text version, using British English conventions.